yterai/testimonials-grid-section/README.md

 ## Overview

-Create a testimonials grid section aiming to practice CSS grid and the mobile-first approach.
+Create a testimonials grid section aiming to practice CSS grid and a mobile-first approach.

 ### The challenge

 To create the grid layout for desktop size - I needed to apply the CSS grid concept well.

 ### Links

 - Solution URL: [https://www.frontendmentor.io/solutions/testimonials-grid-section-Zq81luMp62]
 - Live Site URL: [https://yterai.github.io/testimonials-grid-section/]

 ## My process

-- Style mobile size first (less than 1023px)
+- Styling for smaller device screen first (less than 1023px)
-- Add only one break point for responsive (more than 1024px) and apply the styling accordingly.
+- Add only one break point for a bigger screen (more than 1024px) and apply the styling accordingly.

 ### Built with